andrew/ultimate-awesome/README.md

 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
-- [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
+- [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [awesome-singapore](https://github.com/engineroom-rocks/awesome-singapore) - Curated list of events/happenings in the Singapore tech/engineering scene.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.
 - [awesome-mina-security](https://github.com/extropyio/awesome-mina-security) - A curated list of Mina resources with a focus on security from Extropy.io.